-Permute layer is automatically removed by the GNA Plugin since the Intel® GNA hardware convolution layer already produces the required
+Permute layer is automatically removed by the GNA Plugin, because the Intel® GNA hardware convolution layer already produces the required

-Intel® GNA essentially operates in low-precision mode, which represents a mix of 8-bit computations (referred to as
+Intel® GNA essentially operates in the low-precision mode, which represents a mix of 8-bit (

-I32), so compared to 32-bit floating point (referred to as
+I32) integer computations, so compared to 32-bit floating point (

-FP32 results) - for example, calculated on CPU using Inference Engine CPU Plugin - outputs calculated using reduced integer precision will be different than the scores calculated using floating point.
+FP32) results – for example, calculated on CPU using Inference Engine CPU Plugin – outputs calculated using reduced integer precision are different from the scores calculated using floating point.

-Unlike other plugins supporting low-precision execution, GNA Plugin calculates quantization factors at the model loading time, so no calibration is needed for a model to be run.
+Unlike other plugins supporting low-precision execution, the GNA plugin calculates quantization factors at the model loading time, so a model can run without calibration.